8fold/site-joshbruce.com/content-root/public/essays-and-editorials/software-development/accessibility/content.md

 I didn’t do an assessment.

-***
+## The conclusion

 With over 20 years of part-time and full-time designing, developing, and playing online I’m surprised at the arguments we make regarding how to approach web development.
 Some are new, but most aren’t.
 And many boil down to: I want to develop using the new shiny things.
 (Often reminds me of [a scene from Jurassic Park](https://youtu.be/lpuS7_NPv6U).)

 Side note: My first interview for web design was in 2001.
 The [.Chief Information Officer](CIO) of the startup asked me if I did any JavaScript development; the new shiny was 6 years old back then.

-It honestly feels like little has changed since 2005 when it comes to adoption of semantics, accessibility, and approaches like [progressive enhancement](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement).
+It honestly feels like little has changed since 2005 when it comes to adoption of semantics, accessibility, and approaches like [progressive enhancement](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement) for web development.
 (And it feels like not much has changed since the 1960s when it comes to software development.)

+The physical world seems to be evolving faster, which seems odd given how mailable digital spaces can be.
+I wonder how much of that is related to legislation and building codes.

 I appreciate folks who have taken up the torch and continue to fight the good fight.
 I appreciate that some of the folks I followed back in the day are still fighting the good fight.
 I’m enjoying seeing more diversity along these lines in the developer space.
 And I still manage to convert some folks when we talk.

-This is one of those areas of life where I wish progress didn’t take generations to manifest.
+Accessibility is one of those areas of life where I wish progress didn’t take generations to manifest.
+Especially since generations have already passed to get us this far.